What can I borrow from CCPL and for how long?

 Yes, patrons are still responsible for paying fines or fees incurred prior to June 1, 2021.
 During the months of June and July, CCPL is celebrating Amnesty for All.
 Just stop by a local library branch and update your contact info, and any fines or fees incurred prior to June 1, 2021 will be forgiven.
 For more info, contact your local branch or fill out our Amnesty Contact form.

 Can I pay my fines electronically?

-Patrons may pay fines and fees by credit card, debit card or PayPal account via the Classic Catalog.
+Patrons may pay replacement costs/fees by credit card, debit card or PayPal account via the Classic Catalog.
 Currently, CCPL is working to make that feature available within accounts on the main CCPL website.
 Payments may be made for an entire item fine or group of item fines or fees where the total exceeds $1.99.
 Partial payment of an item fine or payment of a fine less than $2 will not be accepted by credit card, debit card or PayPal account.

 Patrons can also pay by credit or debit card at self-check kiosks at any library branch.